sfilippone/psblas3/README.md

 | PSBLAS-EXT | a library providing additional storage formats for matrices and vectors |
 | SPGPU      | a package of kernels for NVIDIA GPUs originally written by Davide Barbieri and Salvatore Filippone; see the license file [cuda/License-spgpu.md](cuda/License-spgpu.md) |

-Moreover, the module and library previously called psb_krylovv are now called psb_linsolve, but their usage is otherwise unchanged.
+Moreover, the module and library previously called psb_krylov are now called psb_linsolve, but their usage is otherwise unchanged.

 ### OpenACC